Blog/AI & Technology

 Detect Patterns Now

-Why Automated Pattern Detection Matters for Traders
+Why Does Automated Pattern Detection Matter for Traders?

 Speed and consistency are the two biggest advantages of automated candlestick pattern detection.
 In momentum trading, setups develop and expire quickly.
 A bull flag on a low-float stock might only give you a 2-minute window to identify the pattern, evaluate the indicators, and place your order.
 Manually checking every candle, every indicator, and every support level in that window is stressful and error-prone.